Azure/ms-rest-nodeauth/migrate-to-identity-v2.md

 Using the `getToken` method directly is a necessary step in some authentication flows.
 For example, when using the [On-Behalf-Of (OBO) flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow).
 For more information on using this authentication flow, see [Identity Examples - Authenticate on behalf of](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/identity/identity/samples/AzureIdentityExamples.md#authenticate-on-behalf-of).

-Credentials that require user interaction, like the `DeviceCodeCredential`, now also expose a new method `authenticate()` that allows developers to control when to request user interaction.
-You can read more at [Identity Examples - Control user interaction](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/identity/identity/samples/AzureIdentityExamples.md#control-user-interaction).
+Credentials that require user interaction, like the `DeviceCodeCredential`, now also expose a new `authenticate()` method.
+This method allows developers to control when to request user interaction.
+For more information, see [Identity Examples - Control user interaction](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/identity/identity/samples/AzureIdentityExamples.md#control-user-interaction).

 ### AuthFile to AzureCliCredential